 You can learn more about Eugène Delacroix and see numerous examples of his work on Artsy.

-Facts For Your VisitFee: Yes, however entry is free with the Paris Pass and on the first Sunday of every month.
-A full day access pass to the Louvre will also be valid for the Musée Delacroix.
+Official Website: Musée Eugene DelacroixFee: Yes, however entry is free on the first Sunday of every month.
+A full day access pass to the Louvre is also valid for the Musée Delacroix.
 Please see official website for further details.

 Phone: 01 44 41 86 50